dwaskowski/jquery-tablenav/README.md

 jQuery-TableNav
 =================

-A jQuery utility plugin providing navigation with arrow keys in a table with input fields.
+A jQuery plugin providing navigation with arrow keys in a table with input fields.

 It's created with Coffeescript since it's fun and efficient to work with!